vanhau13032001/MIX_System/README.md

 # Features
  + User Management:The User Management feature enables the system to efficiently manage users with varying levels of access and control within the system.
 This feature allows users to log in to the system based on their roles, ranging from system administrators to operations supervisors, with different access privileges to control the system.
 ![image](https://github.com/vanhau13032001/mix_system/assets/131149905/57df7a98-4a8a-4e21-bbc8-ce03112204b9)
+ + Order Management:The Order Management feature allows users to efficiently manage orders, including the ability to set order names, specify ingredient quantities, and add, delete, or update orders.
+The values associated with each order are stored in a SQL Server database.